Announcement :

 About Me

 Kia ora e te whānau, Ko Krystal Cooper tōku ingoa and I am the Tumuaki Tuarua (Deputy Principal) here at Te Puke Primary School.
 Since 2008, I have been dedicated to teaching and supporting the children of Te Puke, ensuring that they receive the care, guidance, and educational opportunities they truly deserve.
 I feel fortunate to be working alongside educators who foster a positive, supportive and inclusive school culture.
 We have an extraordinary team of teachers and support staff here at Te Puke Primary School who love and value our tamariki.
-Their happiness and wellbeing is at the heart of everything we do.
+Their happiness and well-being are at the heart of everything we do.
 I am excited about the future of our school and the continued growth we can achieve together.
-Collaborating alongside Andrea, our kaiako, students, whānau and the wider community we can create a learning environment that nurtures and empowers every individual.
-Beyond my professional life, I am a proud mother to two enthusiastic and sports-loving boys who keep me busy.
+Collaborating alongside Andrea, our kaiako, students, whānau and the wider community, we create a learning environment that nurtures and empowers every individual.
+Beyond my professional life, I am a proud mother to two sports-loving boys who keep me busy.
 Additionally, I am blessed with a supportive husband who also works here at our kura as the CRT kaiako.
 It is a privilege to be part of this remarkable journey, and I am committed to making a positive difference in the lives of our tamariki and our community.
 Nāku iti noa, nā Krystal

 Ngākau Māhaki